 So.
 I would love to tell you about how my kids love carving pumpkins for Halloween, just like I did (That was way back in the 1980’s, when I guess when yarn on a pumpkin with a lit candle in it wasn’t considered a huge fire hazard?
 Whaaat?!).
+It brings on such big Halloween memories.

-And how they totally love picking out their costumes and making all kinds of Halloween crafts (Oh wait, that’s still me.).
+I wish I could tell you how they totally love picking out their costumes and making all kinds of Halloween crafts (Oh wait, that’s still me.).

 But,it would be a lie.